km2ii/JVP_TG-PLUS/README.md

 # TG-Plus for JP_109a<BR>
 ![](logo90.png) <BR>
-This is a tutorial to install and use the enhanced MOD for javplayer_109a.<BR>
+This is a tutorial to install and use the enhanced MOD for javplayer_109a,enhance the effect after removing mosaic.<BR>
 This MOD was created by the Discord community kmkii#8701.<BR>
 Just for learning and communication purposes only,Do not use it for any commercial purposes.<BR>
 If you can run the original javplayer, the mod should be easy to run as well.<BR>